All Products

 number

 The maximum number of rows to return in a single request.
-This value must be greater than 0.
-If the number of rows that meet the filter condition is greater than this value, the specified maximum number of rows and the start primary key for the next query are returned.
+Must be greater than 0.
+If matching rows exceed this value, the response includes the specified number of rows and the start primary key for the next query.

 columnsToGet (Optional)